 California Road State Forest

-Camping - There are no designated camp sites on this property.
-Backcountry camping is allowed.
+General information on primitive camping includes how-to and safety tips and links to rules & regulations.
+There are no designated camp sites on this property.
 Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
-Camping is prohibited at any location within 150 feet from water, roads or trails.

 A Beaver Pond in California Road State Forest